Small claims court

 - Is it worth it?

 If the answer to all three of these is "yes", then, and only then, should you consider starting the small claim process.
-But before you do, check the How to Complain guide - have you been through all the stages of complaining in there first?
+There are forms to fill out and it will take time, so isn't something that should be taken on lightly.

 What can I make claims for?